ABbiodiversity/cure4insect/README.md

 '{"id":["182_362", "182_363"], "species":["AlderFlycatcher", "Achillea.millefolium"]}'
 ```

-## Todo

-* deveop fully fledged web interface (is/species as csv)
-* add functions to make different maps (using raster template and Xtabs) [no spatial subsetting]
-* 1k level: curr, ref, SI, SI2/diff
-* 10k level: SD, CoV
-* define color schemes and plotting functionality with default thresholds and some legends

 ## Vision

 The package can be used to use a local copy of the organized